 If Jackrabbit logs you out while you are actively working, check the following:

 - In any browser, you must have cookies enabled in order for Jackrabbit to work properly.

 - In any browser, clear the cache and browsing history.

 Jackrabbit Appears To 'Freeze Up'

 Problems like this are usually attributable to Safari Browser users.
 Jackrabbit does not run well in the Safari browser at this time.
 We recommend that our Mac users consider using Firefox.

 Information Isn't Saving

-Jackrabbit utilizes a time-saving feature called Background Save.
-The system saves changes but does not refresh the screen immediately.
-(Refreshing a screen immediately uses a lot of memory and can slow a system down.)
-On some screens a change can be made and saved without the results being instantly seen.
+Jackrabbit uses a time-saving feature called Background Save.
+The system saves changes but does not refresh the screen immediately (refreshing a screen immediately uses a lot of memory and can slow a system down.)
+On some screens, a change can be made and saved without the results being instantly seen.